 Data

 Indicators for the typology of LTC systems came from two data sources (Table 1).
 First, six quantitative measures were extracted at the 10th of December 2018 for 36 countries on 18 time points (2000-2017) from OECD health data (OECD, 2018).
 Another six qualitative indicators were distilled from information within the Missoc database (MISSOC, 2018), the Health in Transition reports (European Observatory on Health Systems and Policies, 2018) and the ESPN reports of the European Union (European Commission, 2018) through a coding scheme developed and applied by the first author.
-Since in LTC systems regional or municipal rules prevail more often than national laws, the codes refer to the dominant rules in place.
-In case of ambiguous information, we searched for more information on the indicator .
-To double-check the coding scheme, all codes had been approved by national LTC policy experts interviewed during 2019.
+Since in some countries regional or municipal rules prevail more often than national laws, the codes refer to the dominant rules in place.
+In case of ambiguous information, we searched for additional information on the indicator within scientific publications and countries’ official websites.
+To double-check the values of the qualitative indicators, all have been send to national LTC policy experts to check and in case correct the values.
+The questionnaires were send out between May and July 2019.

 --- TABLE 1 ABOUT HERE ---